History of France: Louis XIV (1643–1715)

-On 6 May 1682, the royal court moved to the lavish Palace of Versailles, which Louis XIV had greatly expanded.
+In May 1682, the royal court moved to the lavish Palace of Versailles, which Louis XIV had greatly expanded.
 Over time, Louis XIV compelled many members of the nobility, especially the noble elite, to inhabit Versailles.
 He controlled the nobility with an elaborate system of pensions and privileges, and replaced their power with himself.

 Peace did not last, and war between France and Spain again resumed.
 The War of the Reunions broke out (1683–84), and again Spain, with its ally the Holy Roman Empire, was defeated.
 Meanwhile, in October 1685 Louis signed the Edict of Fontainebleau ordering the destruction of all Protestant churches and schools in France.
 Its immediate consequence was a large Protestant exodus from France.
 Over two million people died in two famines in 1693 and 1710.

 France would soon be involved in another war, the War of the Grand Alliance.
 This time the theatre was not only in Europe but also in North America.
 Although the war was long and difficult (it was also called the Nine Years' War), its results were inconclusive.
 The Treaty of Ryswick in 1697 confirmed French sovereignty over Alsace, yet rejected its claims to Luxembourg.
 Louis also had to evacuate Catalonia and the Palatinate.
 This peace was considered a truce by all sides, thus war was to start again.

 In 1701, the War of the Spanish Succession began.
 The Bourbon Philip of Anjou was designated heir to the throne of Spain as Philip V. The Habsburg Emperor Leopold opposed a Bourbon succession, because the power that such a succession would bring to the Bourbon rulers of France would disturb the delicate balance of power in Europe.
 Therefore, he claimed the Spanish thrones for himself.
 England and the Dutch Republic joined Leopold against Louis XIV and Philip of Anjou.
-The allied forces were led by John Churchill, 1st Duke of Marlborough, and by Prince Eugene of Savoy.
 They inflicted a few resounding defeats on the French army; the Battle of Blenheim in 1704 was the first major land battle lost by France since its victory at Rocroi in 1643.
 Yet, the extremely bloody battles of Ramillies (1706) and Malplaquet (1709) proved to be Pyrrhic victories for the allies, as they had lost too many men to continue the war.
 Led by Villars, French forces recovered much of the lost ground in battles such as Denain (1712).
 Finally, a compromise was achieved with the Treaty of Utrecht in 1713.
 Philip of Anjou was confirmed as Philip V, king of Spain; Emperor Leopold did not get the throne, but Philip V was barred from inheriting France.